 It’s hard to make sense of it all!
 I’ve had like six serious conditions?
 Something like that.
 Maybe it’s closer to ten.
 Whatever.
 A LOT OF MEDICAL ISSUES.

 Then I want to do a 30 day series on party/slutty stories, just for fun.
 I know what the Internet likes!
 I want to do the medical one first though.
-That’s important and I want to find my tribe online.
+That’s important and I want to find my peeps online.
 Like I said, too, I’m hoping a method to reveal itself for organizing all my nutrition info.

 I don’t know.